iTimeTraveler/hexo-theme-hiker/README.md

 - recent_posts

-# Duoshuo ShortName
+# comment ShortName, you can choose only ONE to display.
+duoshuo_shortname:
-duoshuo_shortname: iTimeTraveler
+disqus_shortname: iTimeTraveler

 # Code Highlight theme